DeloitteAU/eslint-config-deloitte/readme.md

     A. You are not a human code compiler/compressor, so don't try to be one.
+Use long descriptive variable names.

     The following code is an example of egregious naming: